-Bye law No.168: Applicability and adoption of Accounting standards prescribed by state government and by ICAI-Sec.81 & notification dtd.
+Bye law No.168: Applicability and adoption of Accounting standards prescribed by the state government and by ICAI-Sec.81 & notification dtd.
 29th Oct.2014.
 Filing of Annual Mandatory Returns with the Registrar.

-Sec.79(1A) & 79(1B): Penalties prescribed for various offenses and consolidated penalty for all defaults to be Rs.5000/- maximum in any financial year.
+Sec.79(1A) & 79(1B): Penalties prescribed for various offenses and a consolidated penalty for all defaults to be Rs.5000/- maximum in any financial year.

 Bye law No.75: The Maharashtra Fire Prevention and Life Safety Measures Rules, 2009, made it mandatory for building owners and residents to conduct half – yearly fire safety audits and submit the report to the fire department.
 As per the directive of Directorate of Maharashtra Fire Services, the safety audit has to be conducted by the ‘Licensed Agency” approved by them.